yukikitayama/docker/swarm.md

 `docker swarm join-token manager` to get a toke to add a new node to swarm

+`10.0.0.0/8` is a default address pool that Docker Swarm uses by default for global scope networks.

 ## Networking

 **Overlay** is the swarm-wide bridge network driver where containers can communicate across nodes.